ArjunJadeja/texty/SetUpGuide.md

-# Texty
+# Guide to setup for various platforms

 ## Before running!
  - check your system with [KDoctor](https://github.com/Kotlin/kdoctor)
  - install JDK 17 or higher on your machine
- - add `local.properties` file to the project root and set a path to Android SDK there

 ### Android
 To run the application on android device/emulator: